rust-lang/rfcs/text/0000-layout-packed-aligned.md

 ## `#[repr(system)]`
-When `align` and `packed` attributes exist on the same type, or when `packed` structs transitively contains `align` types, the resulting layout matches the current compilation target.
+When `align` and `packed` attributes exist on the same type, or when `packed` structs transitively contains `align` types, the resulting layout matches the target OS ABI.

 For example, given:
 ```c